michelp/pgsodium/README.md

 ```

 pgsodium is careful to use memory cleanup callbacks to zero out all
-allocated memory used by the extension on freeing.
-In general it is a
+allocated memory used by the when freed.
+In general it is a bad idea
-bad idea to store secrets in the database itself, although this can be
+to store secrets in the database itself, although this can be done
-done carefully it has a higher risk.
+carefully it has a higher risk.

 # Simple public key encryption with `crypto_box()`